DipsDev/shipc/README.md

 ### Errors
 This is a feature that I worked hard to implement.\
-ship has a great error information. and will try to guide you.\
+ship has a great error information. and will try to guide you through the code.\
 \
 for example:
 ```rust